ericschernoff/HTMLDoc/README.md

 The tmpdir is used for temporary html-files in filemode.
 Remember to set the file-permissions to write for the executing process.

-Note that FreeBSD 14.3 seems to not like IPC mode so the FreeBSD default for mode is 'file'.
-If you can enable IPC on FreeBSD, the 'ipc' mode will work.

 ## set\_page\_size($size)

 Sets the desired size of the pages in the resulting PDF-document. $size is one of: